Novarupta

-Novarupta is a volcano that was formed in 1912, located on the Alaska Peninsula on a slope of Trident Volcano in Katmai National Park and Preserve, about 290 mi southwest of Anchorage.
-Formed during the largest volcanic eruption of the 20th century, Novarupta released 30 times the volume of magma of the 1980 eruption of Mount St. Helens.
+Novarupta is a volcano located on the Alaska Peninsula on a slope of Trident Volcano in Katmai National Park and Preserve, about 290 mi southwest of Anchorage.
+Novarupta was formed in 1912, during the largest volcanic eruption of the 20th century, in which it released 30 times the volume of magma of the 1980 eruption of Mount St. Helens.

 Eruption of 1912

 The 1912 eruption that formed Novarupta was the largest to occur during the 20th century.
 It began on June 6, 1912, and culminated in a series of violent eruptions.
-Rated a 6 on the Volcanic Explosivity Index, the 60-hour-long eruption expelled 13 to 15 km3 of ash, thirty times as much as the 1980 eruption of Mount St. Helens.
+Rated a 6 on the volcanic explosivity index, the 60-hour-long eruption expelled 13 to 15 km3 of ash, thirty times as much as the 1980 eruption of Mount St. Helens.
 The erupted magma of rhyolite, dacite, and andesite resulted in more than 17 km3 of air fall tuff and approximately 11 km3 of pyroclastic ash-flow tuff.
 During the 20th century, only the 1991 eruption of Mount Pinatubo in the Philippines and the 1902 eruption of Santa María in Guatemala were of comparable magnitude; Mount Pinatubo ejected 11 km3 of tephra, and Santa María just slightly less.